PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 ### What Should Pets Eat?

 There are debates about the "right" diet for cats and dogs.
 In the wild, dogs are omnivores.
 They eat meat, of course, but they also eat the stomachs of animals, which are usually full of fermenting plant material.
 Cats' stomachs are very acidic, so they can survive primarily on meat.
 However, plant fiber can help feed the bacteria in cats' stomachs.
 Some people feed their pets kibble, some choose wet food, some cook their pet's meals from scratch, and some feed pets raw food.
-Ultimately, the choice is up to you, but if you want to give your pets some home-grown treats or hope to enhance their health, sharing your garden bounty is a good way to do so.
+Ultimately, the choice is up to you, but if you want to give your pets some home-grown treats or you hope to enhance their health, sharing your garden bounty is a good way to do so.

 It's important to note that animals' bodies digest and process some plants differently than us, and sometimes the wrong food can be harmful.
 Start with a small amount when giving your pet a new food for the first time.
 If you are feeding your pets packaged dried fruit, be sure xylitol isn't used as a sweetener because it is toxic to animals.
 [PetMD.com ](https://www.petmd.com/cat/which-fruits-can-cats-eat)is a good place to find out which fruits and vegetables are safe for cats.
 The [American Kennel Club](https://www.akc.org/expert-advice/nutrition/fruits-vegetables-dogs-can-and-cant-eat/) has good information regarding dogs.
 It's always a good idea to check with your pet's vet before introducing new foods, especially if they have health concerns.